What is the Special Purpose Vehicle?

 - Lending documentation process tightened.

-This has been a guide to what is Special Purpose Vehicle (SPV) and its definition.
+This article has been a guide to what is Special Purpose Vehicle (SPV) and its definition.
 Here we discuss its uses, benefits, limitations, and examples of SPV.
-You can learn more about accounting from following articles –
+You can learn more about accounting from the following articles –